top of page

 • Quality Control v Quality Assurance

-• The limitations of visual quality control checks.
+Exercise: The limitations of visual checks

 Day 2

-Session 4: Operations Planning & Control
+Session 5: Operations Planning & Control

 Case Study: the Toyota Production System